 Comparing Brolgas and Sarus Cranes

-Habitats, wetlands and rural production
+Habitats, wetlands and people

-Brolgas and Sarus Cranes are wetland birds, needing water every day to drink and bathe.
+HabitatsBrolgas and Sarus Cranes are wetland birds, needing water every day to drink and bathe.
 They breed as isolated pairs in swamps, dams and floodplains in the rainy season (summer in N Australia and New Guinea, winter-spring in S Australia).
-The dry non-breeding season is known as the ‘flocking’ season, when (at least for a significant part of the population) pairs and their family (one, or sometimes two, young) join many others in feeding and roosting flocks.
-In N Australia, flocks can contain both species usually with one predominating.
+The dry non-breeding period is known as the ‘flocking’ season, when (at least for a significant part of the population) pairs and their (one or two) young join many others in feeding and roosting flocks.
+In N Australia, flocks can contain both species, usually with one predominating.
 There are many unknowns around why one species predominates in some areas, differences in preferred nesting habitat, and the extent of competition and interbreeding in the wild.
 More on habitat differences in Sarus Crane FAQ 3» and on competition/ interbreeding in Ozcranes Research.

-Worldwide, cranes rely on wetland health and a good relationship with people to survive.
-There are a lot of positives in Australia.
+ConservationWorldwide, cranes rely on wetland health and a good relationship with people to survive.
+With some exceptions, there are a lot of positives in Australia.
 Brolgas and Sarus Cranes are widely respected across the pastoral rangelands or farmlands where they nest, and later feed and roost in flocks.
 The birds keep coming back, implying many properties are managed positively for Brolgas and Sarus Cranes.
-Practices that achieve crane-friendly land management, and relevant research, will be regularly featured on Ozcranes.
-We welcome contributions from landholders, catchment groups and others with experience in managing wetlands and other habitats for production and cranes.
+For more on habitat and conservation, continue on to Ozcrane Brolga and Sarus Crane FAQs, and check Ozcranes Conservation» pages.
+In the FAQs, Brolga conservation is covered in Brolga FAQ 3» and for Sarus Cranes, see Sarus FAQ 4».